 If you choose to live with no power source, you don’t have to consider how much electricity you will use.

 If you choose to have a power source, you’ll have to decide how much power you need.
-Did you know small appliances which generate heat have the highest wattage use?
+Did you know that small appliances that generate heat use the most wattage?
 I didn’t!

-We use a wood heater for heat and cooking during the winter.
-On warm days, we use a propane camping stove for cooking.
+During the winter, we used a wood heater for heat and cooking.
+On warm days, we used a propane camping stove for cooking.

-My husband asked on the first morning, “How will you bake Granny’s buttermilk biscuits on a wood heater?”
-While I mix up the biscuits, the cast-iron skillet is put on the stove to preheat.
-When the pan is hot, I add coconut oil and let it melt.
-Then I place the biscuits in the pan as usual.
+On the first morning, my husband asked, “How will you bake Granny’s buttermilk biscuits on a wood heater?”
+While I mixed the biscuits, the cast-iron skillet was put on the stove to preheat.
+When the pan was hot, I added coconut oil and let it melt.
+Then, I placed the biscuits in the pan as usual.

 Once the biscuits are in, I place the lid on the skillet.
-When the tops aren’t doughy and the bottoms are browned, I flip them over and let the tops brown.
+When the tops weren’t doughy and the bottoms were browned, I flipped them over and let the tops brown.

 My Tips For Living Off-Grid

-- Water – You can bring the water up from a well with a bucket, solar ran pump, or use a creek or river.
+- Water – You can bring the water up from a well with a bucket or solar pump or get water from a creek or river.
 Water, as everyone knows, is necessary to life.

 - Snow and rain can be used to do a great many things.